Mortgage Offset Accounts: How Do They Work?

 • The ability to link multiple accounts as offset accounts to your loan

-What’s the difference between an offset account and a redraw facility?
+What’s the difference between an offset and a redraw facility?

 A redraw facility is a feature available on some floating-rate loans.
 It allows you to withdraw money that you’ve already contributed to your home loan.
 The balance of the redraw facility is whatever extra payments you have made towards repaying your loan.

-What are some other ways I can save money on my home loan?
+What are other ways I can save on my home loan?

 Being mortgage-savvy can potentially save you tens of thousands of dollars over the life of your home loan, depending on the loan size and savings techniques used.

-Here are some ideas that could be worth weighing up that may help improve your home loan saving strategy:
+Here are some ideas that could be worth weighing up that could help improve your home loan saving strategy:

 2. Keep your repayments the same.
 If you get a lower rate, maintaining your monthly repayments at their previous level will help you repay your loan faster, and save money on interest over the life of your loan.